sachin-sadhu/obsidian_vault/Year 4 CS/Constrains Programming.md

 We then iterate through all the different orderings, for each one getting the maximum width, and we pick the ordering with the minimum width.
 ![[Pasted image 20251116205802.png]]

+## AC3.1

+In AC3, we would check for supports, by looping through the domain of the variable every time.
+This is naive, no need to do a full search through the domain every time.

+Instead, we now just track what the last value that provided support that we found.
+Now when we revise the arc, we just check if that last value is still present in the domain, if it is all is good.
+If it's not then instead of searching from the start of the domain, we just start search from the last value + 1.

+## AC4

+AC3 sometimes go over arcs that won't even result in any further pruning, therefore, revising these arcs are useless.

+Idea behind AC4 is that we store how many elements of a variable's domain support another variable value.
+Also, we store the assignements for which a value in a domain supports.

+### Initilisation

+Process of building up the table of how many supports an element has and which elements support it.

+For example, the counter for {arc<$x_1,x_2$,>,2}  represents the number of supports that the variable $x_1$ with a value 2 has from the variable $x_2$.
+If these support values are 2,3

+then we also add
+- $S[x_2,9]=<x_1,2>$
+- $S[x_2,3]=<x_1,2>$
+indicating the list of values of variables that $x_2,9$  support.

+If a value has no supports, we add it to the deleted table.
+Repeat until L is empty

+#### AC4 vs AC3

+AC4 has a worst case time complexity better than AC3, however it always reaches this time complexity.
+Therefore, people generally prefer to just use AC3.

+### Propogation

+Once all counters and supports have been initalised, we pop a deletion value off the list, iterate over all values that were supported by this value, and decreement their num_support counter.
+If the counter reaches 0, then we delete it

+Now, for each element, we know how many supports it has, and for which elements it provides a support for.

+Now we also maintain
+- a table of deleted domain values
+- a list of deleted domain values that still need to be propogated.
 ## Backjumping

 Basic idea is to replace chronological backtracking with a jump back to the variable that is actually causing the dead-end.